-The Legislature has appropriated \$946,200 to the Commission for expenditure in FY21.
-The current pandemic requires the Commission to build its operations on a virtual and remote platform and future revenue projections continue to show a depressed outlook for FY22.
-The substantial uncertainty surrounding the severity and duration of the economic impacts attributable to the coronavirus public health emergency, and subsequent federal fiscal policy and state fiscal policy responses to the public health emergency, are the largest factors impacting the Commission's future ability to address priorities and expand duties in FY21 and FY22.
+The Legislature has appropriated \$900,300 to the Commission for expenditure in FY22.
+The current pandemic requires the Commission to build its operations on a virtual and remote platform and future revenue projections continue to show a depressed outlook for FY22 and FY 2023.
+The substantial uncertainty surrounding the severity and duration of the economic impacts attributable to the coronavirus public health emergency, and subsequent federal fiscal policy and state fiscal policy responses to the public health emergency, are the largest factors impacting the Commission's future ability to address priorities and expand duties in FY22 and FY23.

 The Commission strives to allocate its limited resources in ways that will best promote and ensure the public's trust.
-The Commissions priorities in FY21 and FY22 include:
+The Commissions priorities in FY22 and FY23 include:

-- 1. Develop and publish on the Commission's website step-by-step video tutorials that explain how to use the Commission's web-based case filing and docketing system - 2.
-Improve and further streamline the adjudication of administrative complaints by amending 1.8.3 NMAC via rulemaking - 3.
-Promulgate a regulation that allows for the issuance of expedited informal advisory opinions. - 4.
-Promulgate proposed code of ethics. - Work with the Compilation Commission to include State Ethics Commission advisory opinions on NMOneSource.com - 6.
-Prepare and deliver a report to the Legislature and the Governor regarding the expansion of the Commission's subject-matter jurisdiction (e.g., additional laws, such as the Emoluments Clause) and personal jurisdiction (e.g., officials and employees of local public bodies) - 7.
-Prepare and deliver a report on potential amendments to the Governmental Conduct Act and other government ethics laws in advance of the 2022 legislative session. - 8.
+- 1. Promulgate a regulation that allows for the issuance of expedited informal advisory opinions. - 2.
+Promulgate proposed code of ethics. - 3.
+Work with the Compilation Commission to include State Ethics Commission advisory opinions on NMOneSource.com - 4.
+Prepare and deliver a report to the Legislature and the Governor regarding the expansion of the Commission's subject-matter jurisdiction (e.g., additional laws, such as the Emoluments Clause) and personal jurisdiction (e.g., officials and employees of local public bodies) - 5.
+Prepare and deliver a report on potential amendments to the Governmental Conduct Act and other government ethics laws in advance of the 2023 legislative session. - 6.
 Recruit and hire additional FTEs to enable and support the Commission's increase in adjudicatory, enforcement, and guidance functions, particularly with respect to any plans regarding expanded jurisdiction.